Dhruv-Techapps/acf-docs/site/content/docs/4.x/settings/retry.md

 | SKIP    | Skips the action and proceeds to the next one.   |
 | REFRESH | Refreshes the webpage and retries the action.    |
 {{</table>}}

+These settings apply globally unless overridden at the action level.